luk-kop/verus-stake-notification/README.md

 ## Features
 * The `aws_environment.py` script allows you to build or destroy dedicated environment in the AWS Cloud.
 The AWS resources created will send an email to a selected address if there is a new stake in the wallet.
 * The AWS resources are deployed with AWS SDK for Python (Boto3).
 * The `check_new_stake.py` can be run at regular intervals on the machine running the Verus wallet (with cronjob or systemd timer).
-If a new steak arrives, the script calls the API Gateway in AWS Cloud.
+If a new stake arrives, the script calls the API Gateway in AWS Cloud.
 * Orphan stakes and new transactions (transferring cryptocurrency from/to wallet) are not counted.
 * The email address to be notified of a new stake is stored in `.env` file (`EMAIL_TO_NOTIFY`).
 * The new stake is also added to the Amazon DynamoDB table (with timestamp and stake value).